-Pros and Cons of Using Transfer on Death Accounts to Avoid Probate
+Pros and Cons of Using TOD Accounts to Avoid Probate

 If you are thinking about establishing a TOD account, then consider the following pros and cons of this type of investment account: